 Central Valley.
 These services operate at maximum speeds of 79 mph in

 California, except for a short 90 mph Surfliner segment on the BNSF (between Santa Ana and Sorrento).

 Most of the rest of the natonal passenger rail system outside of the northeast corridor

 also runs at peak speeds of 79 mph.
-There are exceptions in Michigan and Illinois.
+There are some exceptions in Michigan and Illinois.
 In those two states the respective Departments of Transportation have become

 railroad passenger train operators (and in the case of Michigan, trackage owners).

 Michigan received federal money to upgrade the now-state owned trackage between Porter, Indiana and Ann Arbor.
 Speeds of up to 110 mph can be achieved west of

 Kalamazoo, and upgrades to allow 79 mph running have been taking place on the former Norfolk-Southern portion of the line east of Kalamazoo.

 In Illinois, more than ten years of federally funded upgrades have supposedly taken place to the Union Pacific owned trackage between Joliet and Alton.
 This is the trackage used by Lincoln Service trains.
 A short portion of this line is now 110 mph capable.